Methamphetamine is a stimulant drug, chemically similar to amphetamine, and is also referred to as meth, ice, crystal, crystal meth, crank, or speed.

 Methamphetamines work by suddenly flooding the brain with dopamine, a chemical which activates and stimulates pleasure receptors.
 At the same time, the drug blocks the neurons from soaking up the over-abundant dopamine.
 This action produces the sustained stimulation and influence of the drug, which can last for many hours.
 Psychological symptoms are severe and include hallucinations, paranoia, delusions, aggressive, violent behavior, and the feeling of bugs crawling underneath the skin, which the person may begin to pick at incessantly.
 When the drug’s effects wear off, the crash is equally severe, and commonly leads the person to use again, seeking to avert the withdrawals.
 Meth users may adopt binge-use, meaning the person uses for a continuous period of days or weeks without sleep or food before stopping.
 (See below for more information.)

 Police, emergency, and other caregivers have trained to be able to recognize and safely, calmly deal with the often extreme withdrawal symptoms that present with meth use.
-These can be daunting, which is why caregivers must be fully prepared and know how to respond to these:
+These can be daunting, and dangerous to others.
+Caregivers must be fully prepared and know how to respond to these.
+Sometimes antipsychotic drugs are used as an emergency measure to manage amphetamine-induced psychosis, especially where the behavior of the person presents a danger to themselves or others.8,10,11

 Paranoia